neuschaefer/reform-handbook/src/source/parts.rst

 Trackball Cleaning
 ------------------

-TODO: explain how to clean the trackball
+From time to time, you should clean the trackball from accumulated dust.
+To do this, carefully lift off the left and right buttons.
+Then, unscrew the two screws holding the trackball's lid and remove the ball.
+Clean the inside of the cup with a soft cloth.
+Don't use detergents as these can dissolve the cup's material.

 Trackball Firmware
 ------------------

-You can find the Reform trackball firmware_ in the source folder "reform2-trackball-fw".
+You can find the trackball firmware_ in the source folder "reform2-trackball-fw".

 The trackball firmware is based on the LUFA USB device library and implements a USB HID Mouse.
 To modify the behaviour of the trackball, edit the file Mouse.c and rebuild the firmware by typing the following command in a terminal: